EMN EDUCATIONAL SEMINARS ON MIGRATION 2012-2021

 SEMINAR PARTICIPANTS

 Each year, the seminar welcomes more than 70 participants with different professional backgrounds.
-It targets mainly professionals from the public administration, non-profit sector and academia based in Slovakia who deal with or are interested in the topics related to migration of third-country nationals.
-In 2017, the seminar for the first time opened up also to participants coming from/nominated by other EMN National Contact Points based in all EU Member States and Norway.
+It targets mainly professionals from the public administration, non-profit sector, and academia based in Slovakia who deal with or are interested in the topics related to migration of third-country nationals.
+In 2017, the seminar for the first time opened up also to participants coming from/nominated by other EMN National Contact Points based in all EU Member States and selected non-EU countries which are members of the EMN as observers.

 SEMINAR LECTURERS